chris1111/Wireless-USB-OC-Big-Sur-Adapter/README.md

 ### Welcome to Wireless USB OC Big Sur Adapter
 ### Support macOS Ventura 13 - macOS Monterey 12 - macOS Big Sur 11 - macOS Catalina 10.15
 - For Hackintosh PC and Laptop only
+- There is no source for this project, All wifi companies have abandoned it as well as Realtek the main builder.

 ### Work SIP disable on any macOS Big Sur version
 ### To using any relase SIP Security must be disable!
 (Fully disable)